doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 This annotation is required for the top-most class in a :ref:`single collection inheritance <single_collection_inheritance>` hierarchy.
 It takes an array as its only argument, which maps keys to class names.
-The class constant `::class` must be used as source of class name.
+The class names must be fully qualified.
+Using the ``::class constant`` is supported.
 When a document is persisted to the database, its class name key will be stored in the discriminator field instead of the |FQCN|.
-If class of persisted to the database document is not registered in discriminator map and discriminator map is not empty - ``\Doctrine\ODM\MongoDB\Mapping\MappingException`` will be thrown.
+If the discriminator map is non-empty and it does not contain the class name of the persisted document, a ``\Doctrine\ODM\MongoDB\Mapping\MappingException`` will be thrown.

 .. code-block:: php